Fastmail offers a powerful search feature to help you quickly and easily find the messages you need.

 By default, all folders except shared folders, Spam, and Trash will be searched.
-If you are currently in one of those folders, then just that folder will be searched instead.
-If you want your search results to include Spam and Trash, you can add
+If you are viewing one of those folders, then only that folder will be searched.
+If you want your search results to include Spam and Trash, add

 in:* to the end of your search.